bizudada/bizudada/README.md

 ### Clash of Clans Base Designs
 A full-stack app to upload and share Clash of Clans base designs and layouts for players.

+### Online Portfolio
+A personal portfolio website showcasing my projects and skills.

+### Progress Tracker and Video Idea Manager
+A React app to track progress and save video ideas and notes for YouTubers.

 ## Learning
 - Improving my CSS skills
 - Learning React and Node.js